mkh1992/SoundComm/README.md

 in Receiver folder use RecieverApp.mlapp for precessing recieved sound signal. the message file needs to be saved on the receiver device and its path is one of the inputs of Receiver.
 This receiver operates in three modes:

-Rates about 4kBits/sec over 15KHz carrier have been Tested Successfully with DFE-RLS Receiver

 DFE-RLS